The New Face of Assessment Tests

 Ordinarily, when you are applying for a job where assessments are used, tests are either sent to you to be sat at home or you sit the tests at an assessment centre.
 These can be challenging and nerve-wracking, to say the least, and many applicants complain that they feel aptitude tests are not a good indicator of their abilities.
 Assessment companies have developed a solution to this issue with game-based assessments.

 These veer away from the normal test format, presenting you with different games to play and solve, rather than those old multiple choice tests we’ve seen a thousand times.
 This takes away from the usual pressure and anxiety surrounding the assessments.

 There’s also something in it for the employers, who are often unsatisfied with the results they receive from candidates’ assessments.
-Companies are often frustrated when applicants come through the recruitment process with flying colors but don’t meet expectations once they begin working (Bloomberg).
-Game based assessments match up results from applicants with results from good employees to see how well they fit the mold.
+Companies are often frustrated when applicants come through the recruitment process with flying colours but don’t meet expectations once they begin working (Bloomberg).
+Game-based assessments match up the results of applicants to those of good employees to see how well they fit the mold.

 Wasabi Waiter – How to Play

-Game based assessments like Revelian and Wasabi Waiter are making the assessment stage of job applications more enjoyable and productive for both applicants and employers.
+Wasabi Waiter places the player as a waiter in a busy sushi restaurant.
+Your job is to read the emotions of each customer who comes in (happy, sad, surprised, angry) and serve a plate of sushi based on your reading.
+As you get farther into the game, more and more customers come in and you have less and less time to serve each one.
+Once you have completed the game, Knack shows you a score of competencies, such as strategic, fast learner and problem solver, just a few of your knacks.
+Game-based assessments like Revelian and Wasabi Waiter are making the assessment stage of job applications more enjoyable and productive for both applicants and employers.
 With games to play and puzzles to solve, the usual pressure melts away and you give employers a fuller picture of your abilities.